nothingisfunny/recursion-readme/README.md

+# Recursion

-## Recursion
+## Objectives

+* Learn terminology like base case and recursive call
+* Understand how the computer executes a recursive function
+* Develop a technique for deriving recursive solution

+### Introduction and Terminology

 Recursive functions are functions that call themselves.

 For example the function below is recursive:

 ```javascript